 Approximately one per cent of the world population live with rheumatoid arthritis (RA), with at least twice as many women affected as men.
 RA is a leading cause of disability.
-However, the current pattern of health care delivery to those living with RA is not prepared to deal with the economic burden of the disease that is expected to double within the next 30 years, while the number of rheumatologists (arthritis specialists) is already too few to provide timely care.
+However, the current pattern of health care delivery to those living with RA is not prepared to deal with the economic burden of the disease that is expected to double within the next generation (30 years), while the number of rheumatologists (arthritis specialists) is already too few to provide timely care.

-While rheumatologists work together around the world to determine and develop guidelines for standardized models of care, little, if any, work has been done to research into the RA patient experience of their journey through their country’s model of care, including:
+While rheumatologists work together around the world to determine and develop guidelines for standardized models of care, little, if any, work has been done to research into the RA patient experience of their journey through their country’s RA models of care, including:

 - all aspects of care and support needed by RA patients